 Please remember Morocco is predominately a French speaking country and take into account that local staff sometimes do not speak English.
 Often a guide book is handy to maximize your Moroccan experience.

-There are many splendid terraces, with views stretching to the Atlas mountains - some stunning sun sets or in Marrakech, the breathtaking the moon rises, can be enjoyed there!
+There are many splendid terraces, with views stretching to the Atlas mountains - some stunning sunsets or in Marrakech, the breathtaking moon rises!
 The terraces are furnished with high quality teak or wicker furniture, so there are no end of possibilities for eating or having a drink outside.

 A lovely inner courtyard with fountains and open waterways add to the serenity of the place.
 The garden has miles of well watered (flat!) lawns and palm trees.